Juliet-N/Netflix-/README.md

 - There more movies than TV series on netflix.
 - Drama is the highest content onNetflix.

-## Conclusions and Adivce
+## Conclusion

-There are more aldt contents on Netflix reason for the popularity.
-This contributed to the increase  popularity in 2000 and a decline in 2020, this decine maybe caused by the springing up of other streaming platforms or this can be due to the subscriptions rate which can further be looked into.
-More counties movie especially from Africa, should be supported and allowed to premier their movies on the platform, this will further increase popularity and encorage more diversity.
+There are more adult contents on Netflix, hence the reason for the increase popularity in 2000 and a decline in 2020, this decline maybe caused by the springing up of other streaming platforms, this may also be due to  subscriptions fee.
+These hypothesis can be investigated.
+More counties movies especially from Africa, should be supported and allowed to premier on the platform, this will further increase popularity and encourage more diversity from those region.